Music, when soft voices die, vibrates in the memory. - Shelley

 Nassau Knolls sells bronze plaques for grave markers.
 We do not sell upright headstones or urns for cremains.
 Please call the office if you need a referral to a reputable memorial dealer.

-If you are not comfortable with an in-ground burial, you may choose above ground burial in in mausoleum crypt.
+If you are not comfortable with an in-ground burial, you may choose above ground burial in a mausoleum crypt.
 Nassau Knolls Cemetery and Memorial Park currently offers mausoleum burial in our Harbor of Peace mausoleums, Buildings One, Two, And Three.
 Harbor of Peace is located in the Northwest corner of the Cemetery.
 The mausoleums are peaceful and serene, with visitors benches, shaded alcoves, multiple flower vessels, and our landmark etched granite stone water feature.